asreview/asreview/docs/source/technical/overview_development.rst

 interface for users of computer terminals to start ASReview LAB, run simulations, list algorithms, and more.
 The command `asreview lab` will start the user-friendly web app interface.
-It can also be extended with subcommands provided by both official and community-built extensions (See :doc:`extensions_dev`).
+It can also be extended with subcommands provided by both official and community-built extensions (see :doc:`extensions_dev`).

 Servers